craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 Target a creature within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Reflex.

-If you hit, you deal your Weapon Damage as normal, and you gain +2 to your Reflex, Fortitude, and Will Defenses until the beginning o
+If you hit, you deal your Weapon Damage as normal, and you gain +2 to your Reflex, Fortitude, and Will Defenses until the beginning of your next turn.

 ### EXP - 2
 ## Enforce